kjmears/kjmears.github.io/tag/crest.md

 date: 2018-02-26
 ---

 Universities love a crest.
 The older established ones, stick with what has worked for many years, and the newer Universities can suggest tradition and history with the safe choice.
-Mainy, it becomes a question of how well executed it is.
+Mainly, it becomes a question of how well executed it is.